18 Dec 2025

 Low-calorie or calorie-free.

-3. Sugar Substitute vs. Real Sugar – Pros and Cons
+3. Sugar substitutes vs. Real Sugar – Pros and Cons

-As a person responsible for employee health, you must weigh the arguments:
+As someone responsible for employee health, you must weigh the arguments:

-• Reduced calorie intake: Substitutes provide hardly any or significantly fewer calories and can help with weight management in the short term.
+• Reduced calorie intake: Substitutes provide little or significantly fewer calories and can help with weight management in the short term.
 [2]

-• No strong blood sugar spike: Relevant for employees at risk of diabetes.
+• No strong blood sugar spike: Relevant for employees with diabetes risk.

-• Cavity and tooth-friendliness: A plus for health care in the company.
+• Dental friendliness: A plus for health prevention in the company.

 Critical aspects & disadvantages you should consider:

-• Long-term benefits disputed: The WHO explicitly advises against recommending non-sugar sweeteners for long-term weight management.
-A clear advantage in the long term is not proven.
+• Long-term benefits disputed: The WHO explicitly advises against recommending non-sugar sweeteners for long-term weight control.
+A clear long-term advantage has not been proven.
 [1], [2]

 • Possible metabolic risks: Studies have found associations between high sweetener consumption and an increased risk of cardiovascular diseases.
-[3] There is also new evidence for some sugar alcohols indicating increased risks for heart problems.
+[3] There are also new indications of increased risks for heart problems with some sugar alcohols.
 [4]

 • Gut flora & appetite: NNS can affect the gut microbiome.
-Additionally, the sweet taste without calories can disrupt the appetite system, leading to the so-called "justification effect."
+Furthermore, the sweet taste without calories can irritate the appetite system, leading to the so-called “justification effect.”
 [5], [6]

-• Psychological effect (compensation): When you consume light or zero products, you may feel that you have "saved calories" and eat or drink more elsewhere.
+• Psychological effect (compensation): When consuming light or zero products, you might feel you have “saved calories” and eat or drink more elsewhere.
 This compensation can negate the health benefit.
 [6]

-4. Does sugar substitute lead to cognitive decline?
-Focus on workplace productivity.
+4. Do sugar substitutes lead to cognitive decline?
+Focus on productivity in the workplace.

 Especially in the office environment, cognitive performance is crucial.
-High sugar consumption is associated with poorer memory and thinking functions.
+High sugar consumption is associated with poorer memory and cognitive function.

-But caution is also advised with sweeteners: A recent large study associated high consumption of low-/no-calorie sweeteners with faster cognitive decline.
+However, caution is also advised with sweeteners: A recent large-scale study associated high consumption of low-/no-calorie sweeteners with faster cognitive decline.
 [7]

-Safety: Most sweeteners are considered safe in the EU in permitted amounts.
-Nevertheless, research talks about associations, not causality.
+Safety: Most sweeteners are considered safe in the EU at permitted levels.
+Nonetheless, research talks about associations, not causality.
 [7]

-As a buyer or responsible person, you must know what the labels mean.
+As a purchaser or responsible person, you must know what the labels mean.

 Term